-4 written examinations:
+6 written examinations:

 Translation examinations in Greek and in Latin (see below V.3).
 A second modern foreign language.
-Greek OR Roman History comprehensive exam
+Greek and Roman History.
+Ancient Historiography or Greek or Latin Literature or Greek or Roman Archaeology.

-Regulations for the oral (qualifying) examination, the dissertation and Ph.D. committee, and the paper requirements (including the significant paper) are the same as for the Ph.D. without Emphasis (IV.2-6 above).
+Regulations for the oral (qualifying) examination, the dissertation and Ph.D. committee, and the paper-requirements (including the significant paper) are the same as for the Ph.D. without Emphasis (IV.2-6 above).
 The required timetable for completion of Ph.D. requirements (above, IV.3) applies also to the Ph.D. with Ancient History Emphasis.